Security model¶

 Guarantees¶

-G1 — No mutation operations are ever exposed¶
+G1 — No mutation operations by default; restore is opt-in per host¶

 The agent dispatches RPCs through an explicit METHODS allowlist in